GuillermoW93/Multi-tenant-OpsGenie-Solarwinds/README.md

 ## Logging

 The script writes every action to `opsgenie.log` in the same directory, allowing you to verify if an action was called to OpsGenie or not.

-## Support

-For any issues or questions, please contact [Your Support Contact Information].

-## License

-[Include your license information here]